kedars/esp-jumpstart-book/docs/en/firmwareupgrade.rst

 Flash Partitions
 ----------------

-The ESP-IDF framework divides the flash into multiple logical partitions for storing various components.
+[sec:flash\_partitions] The ESP-IDF framework divides the flash into multiple logical partitions for storing various components.
 The typical way this is done is shown in the figure [fig:flash\_parts].

 .. figure:: Pictures/FlashPartitions_Intro.png
    :alt: Flash Partitions Structure